 After reporting the incident and documenting the damage, it's time to take action to mitigate further harm.
 Cleaning up the affected area is essential to prevent mold from spreading and becoming a disaster.

-While cleaning up mold on your own may seem tempting, mold removal and remediation can be complex, and best left to the professionals.
+While handling the mold cleanup on your own may seem tempting, mold removal and remediation can be complex, and best left to the professionals.
 After all, improper handling can exacerbate the issue or even pose health risks.
 Before taking any action, consult with your insurance provider to determine the extent of coverage available to you.

 Best ways to prevent mold growth in your home